 I didn’t NEED coffee until I was in grad school and I started with mochas and lattes.
 But that got too expensive on a grad school budget real fast.

 To save money, I switched to straight-up black and ended up loving it.
 And I still love it.

 But with ulcerative colitis, it’s one of those things I can still enjoy but will always have to adjust, test, and use my best judgment.
 And I still can’t have it straight up black.

 I’ve been feeling the need for caffeine more than usual.
-I’m just trying to get a lot of work done now so I can focus on recovering from the surgery (which still doesn’t feel real yet-but that will change soon-all my pre-operation appointments start this week).
+I’m trying to get a lot of work done now so I can focus on recovering from the surgery.

 Trying out Vietnamese Coffee ended up providing me with the solution I needed.
 I was getting tired of all the milk in lattes and wanted more coffee.
 The very slow drip of a Vietnamese coffee filter brews a wonderfully oily and rich cup and the sweetened condensed milk provides the fat that makes it easier for me to digest.

 It wasn’t long before I started thinking of other ways to have my new favorite thing.
 Almost immediately I thought of Vietnamese Coffee Ice Cream.

 I have a complaint to file against coffee ice cream.
 Most of the time there is only a hint of coffee, a small nod of the head in appreciation.
 I didn’t just want a nod.
 I wanted a whole award ceremony to Vietnamese Coffee.